grahamclyne/ChessEngine/README.md

-we use jest because mohca/chai does not have support for bigint
+we use jest because mohca/chai does not have support for bigint javascript/typescript - Objects and arrays are passed by reference.
+Primitive values like number, string, boolean are passed by value.
+A reference to an object is also a primitive type and passed by value like other primitive types, but the object it refers to is still passed by reference.

-how can history and board state be coupled that neither can be out of sync?
+global variable CHECK_FLAG in game.ts a good idea? how can history and board state be coupled that neither can be out of sync?